Our Impact – Sustainability Projects

 Mantis No5 Boutique Art Hotel, South Africa: An unused parking space was repurposed into a vegetable and herb garden, providing the Hotel with organic produce while saving money and reducing the carbon footprint.

-Mantis Founders Lodge, South Africa: Thobela Nontshinga, formerly employed at Mantis Founders Lodge, realised her passion was for cultivating plants.
+Founders Lodge, South Africa: Thobela Nontshinga, formerly employed at Mantis Founders Lodge, realised her passion was for cultivating plants.
 She started her own vegetable farm in neighbouring Paterson, the township in which she lives.
 Thobela now consults to the Lodge and supplies seedlings for the organic vegetable garden.
 The garden not only supplies the kitchen with fresh produce but has created employment opportunities.

 Mantis Akagera Game Lodge and Mantis Kivu Marina Bay Hotel, Rwanda: Both have organic kitchen gardens to supply their restaurants with delicious ‘farm to table’ produce.